Is there a Free Microsoft Office Alternative?

 Libre Office Add-Ons

-In addition to the MS Office basics, Open Office has a few other treats in store in the form of extensions and other programs, such as:
+In addition to the MS Office basics, Libre Office has a few other treats in store in the form of extensions and other programs, such as:

 - Libre Office Draw – So feature rich that I’m much more inclined to compare the features in draw to Adobe’s Photoshop than Microsoft Paint.
 It even offers the ability to create flash files.

-- Open Office Base – A desktop database management system.
+- Libre Office Base – A desktop database management system.
 Never used it, to be honest.

-- Open Office Math – You are able to create all kinds of math equations in this software and use them in Calc and Impress.
+- Libre Office Math – You are able to create all kinds of math equations in this software and use them in Calc and Impress.

 What About Google Drive?

 Google offers its own software suite, Google Drive, fully supported by cloud storage, so all of your documents can be accessed anywhere and from any computer at any time.
-Whereas comparing Open Office to Microsoft Office is like comparing apples to apples, comparing Google Doc applications to Open Office or MS Office is like comparing apples to oranges.
+Whereas comparing Libre Office to Microsoft Office is like comparing apples to apples, comparing Google Doc applications to Libre Office or MS Office is like comparing apples to oranges.

 The depth of Google’s applications is not as extensive as the other two, however, they do tend to be sufficient for most uses, they are easily shared with other collaborators for multiple user editing, and they are saved on the cloud (where they should be).
-It is now also ridiculously easy to upload MS Office and Open Office files into Google Doc format, and export Google Docs the other way as well.
+It is now also ridiculously easy to upload MS Office and Libre Office files into Google Doc format, and export Google Docs the other way as well.

 Conclusion: I Will Never Purchase Office Software Again

-Between Google Docs and Open Office, I see no reason to pay for Microsoft Office again.
+Between Google Docs and Libre Office, I see no reason to pay for Microsoft Office again.
 Software is moving towards freeware and cloud computing and Microsoft has not kept pace.
 I can’t come up with a legitimate reason why you should keep paying the money for MS Office.

 Office Software Discussion:

-- Have you not made the switch from MS Office to Open Office and Google Docs yet?
+- Have you not made the switch from MS Office to Libre Office and/or Google Docs yet?
 Why not?

-- What clever uses of Open Office and Google Docs have you come up with?
+- What clever uses of Libre Office and Google Docs have you come up with?